 - How do I contact Council Services?

-Because the agenda for a Council meeting is ever-changing, the actual agenda for a meeting is not final until 5 p.m. on the Friday immediately prior to the Council meeting.
-At the meeting, copies of the agenda can be found just inside the north entrance to the Council Chambers.
-Also, you can call 768-4777 to hear a recorded message of the Council meeting agenda or you can access the City Council web site and click on Find Legislation, Meetings, Agendas.
+Because the agenda for a Council meeting is ever-changing, the actual agenda for a meeting is not final until 72 hours prior to a meeting, which is typically 5 p.m. on the Friday immediately prior to the Council meeting.
+At the meeting, copies of the agenda can be found near the entrance to the Council Chambers.
+Also, you can access the City Council agenda from our web site by accessing the calendar on .

 There are a two different ways to obtain a copy of a bill currently being considered by the City Council.
 All legislation being considered by the Council is available on the internet and can be accessed through Legistar, the City Council's Legislative Information Portal, by clicking Find Legislation, Meetings, Agendas on the City Council web site.

 If you do not have access to a computer, you can purchase a copy of the proposed legislation.
-The cost is 10 cents a page.
-Please stop by the City Council Office located at One Civic Plaza , on the 9th Floor, Room 9087 to purchase a copy of legislation - phone requests are not able to be processed at this time.
+The cost is $0.50 cents per page.
+Please stop by the City Council Office located at 1 Civic Plaza NW, on the 9th Floor, Room 9087 to purchase a copy of legislation - phone requests are not able to be processed at this time.

 This can be found by using the Search Engine in the City Council's Legislative Information Portal.
 From the City Council web site select the Find Legislation, Meetings, Agendas link to access Legislative Information Portal .
-Choose the Legislative Calendar option to view the Council's meeting calendar and then from the calendar on the far right-side (you may need to scroll to the right) select an Available Report marked "Minutes".
+Choose the Legislative Calendar option to view the Council's meeting calendar and then from the calendar on the far right-side select an Available Report marked "Minutes".
 The resulting display will include which councilors voted for and against each item on the agenda.
 The calendar can also tell you when an upcoming piece of legislation is scheduled to come before the Council for a vote.

 Anyone can appear before the City Council and express their point of view.
-You may speak during the general public comment segment at the beginning of each meeting, on any topic that is not related to legislation being considered that evening.
+You may speak during the general public comment segment toward the beginning of each meeting, on any topic that is not related to legislation being considered that evening.
 Or you may address a specific legislative item on the agenda, in which case you will be called to speak when the item comes up for discussion.
-In either case you must inform the Council Clerk prior to the start of the meeting that you want to address the Council and your name will be placed on a speaker list.
-If you are speaking on a specific item it is helpful to let the clerk know the agenda item reference number.
-The Council Clerk is usually seated at the staff table at the front of the audience.
-Speakers are taken in the order they signed up.
-The Council President determines the length of time allotted to each speaker at the beginning of each meeting, and due to the frequently long agendas, this is typically just two minutes.
+In either case you must sign up to speak with Council Staff by 5:30 to address the Council under General Public Comment, or prior to the start of the item that you want to address and your name will be placed on a speaker list.
+If you are speaking on a specific item it is helpful to let Council Staff know the agenda item reference number.
+Council Staff is seated at a table near the entrance to the Council Chambers.
+Speakers are called by the Council President in the order they signed up.
+The Council President determines the length of time allotted to each speaker at the beginning of each meeting, and due to the frequently long agendas, this is typically two minutes.
 To be fair to others waiting to speak a time keeper will ring a bell when the allotted time is up.
 Therefore, it is important to keep your comments short and plan on making your point as quickly as possible.

 You can find out online which councilor represents you.

 City Councilors are elected in staggered 4-year terms.
 Terms end in November, with the swearing-in ceremony generally scheduled in early December.
-The new terms for Council Districts 2, 4, 6 and 8 will begin December 2011.
-The new terms for Council Districts 1, 3, 5, 7, and 9 will begin December 2013.
+The new terms for Council Districts 1, 3, 5, 7, and 9 began December 2013.
+The new terms for Council Districts 2, 4, 6 and 8 began December 2015.

 The Councilors' salary is determined by the Citizens' Independent Salary Commission.

 According to the City Charter, the Mayor shall devote full time and attention to the performance of the duties of office and shall hold no other paid public or private employment.
-On the other hand, City Councilors are only compensated at one-tenth of the salary of the mayor and are only part-time Councilors.
+On the other hand, City Councilors are only part-time.

 A. The President shall call the Councilors to order, and upon a quorum being present, shall proceed to business.